Bhupesh-V/til/README.md

 5. <kbd>k</kbd>	= Keywords from dictionary.
 For this to work add `set dictionary+=/usr/share/dict/words` to your vimrc

 > use `:help ins-completion` to see more such completions

+### Registers

+Take registers as "special vim storage locations".
+There are exactly 21 registers which store different kind of stuff, from these 4 registers are read-only.
+In command mode use `:di` or `:reg` to display contents of all these registers.
+Do `h registers` to read the docs

 ---
 I will only add stuff here when I start using it or use it for the first time.